ZIFODS/Open_ChemSearch/README.md

 - It is recommended to run this code on a computer with a CUDA-compatible GPU.

-- Get error messages after the test related to GPU is normalñ if a computer without a CUDA-compatible GPU is being used.
+- Get error messages after the test related to GPU is usual if a computer without a CUDA-compatible GPU is being used.

 - Cupy may give errors.
 Using environment.yml cupy 13.0 is installed.
 However you must make sure that it matches the version of cuda installed on the computer.
 More detailed on [Cupy](https://cupy.dev/).